 Online Application Link Below.
 View the flyer here.

-The SALALM Scholarship has been established to encourage professional and leadership development in Latin American and Caribbean Studies academic librarianship.
+The SALALM Scholarship has been established to encourage professional and leadership development in Latin American, Caribbean and Iberian Studies academic librarianship.
 To be awarded biannually commencing in December 2011, the $1000 is for a master’s candidate in an archival studies or ALA-accredited library or information studies program.

 Since its founding in 1956, the Seminar on the Acquisition of Latin American Library Materials, or SALALM, has provided the only national and international forum focused on Latin American studies research librarianship, library collections and services.
 The SALALM Scholarship award will include a one-year membership in the organization.